Irving Convention Center station: History

 A 2008 plan for the corridor used the alternative station under the name North Las Colinas.
 The proposal remained similar, although a planned parking lot was removed in favor of a pedestrian connection to the existing North Irving Transit Center lot.

 To secure land for the line, DART agreed to build the station at the intersection of two tracts, with the expectation that development would be spurred on both.
 The station would also be adjacent to Las Colinas Entertainment Center, a proposed $250 million development containing a convention center, a plaza, a hotel, and restaurants.
 However, due to financial issues, only the convention center was constructed by the station's opening.

 The station opened on July 30, 2012, alongside the University of Dallas and Las Colinas Urban Center stations, and served as the line's terminus until it was extended to Belt Line the following December.
 At opening, the station (via its connection to North Irving Transit Center) was the only station on the Orange Line to contain parking.

 Following the opening of the Orange Line, DART moved the area's primary bus transfer point to the Las Colinas Urban Center station, leaving both Irving Convention Center and North Irving Transit Center with no bus service.
 However, in the following December, this was reversed, with DART redirecting six routes to one or both stations.

+In 2026, the city of Irving introduced a van circulator, dubbed "The Loop at Las Colinas", to improve Las Colinas's last-mile connections.
+The shuttle stops at both DART rail stations along Lake Carolyn.